trimstray/nginx-admins-handbook/README.md

 # >= gzip-1.6:
 gzip -k access.log.0
-# with any version:
+# With any version:
 gzip < access.log.0 > access.log.0.gz

 # Test integrity and remove if test passed:
 gzip -t access.log.0 && rm -fr access.log.0
 ```

-  > You can also read about how to [Configure log rotation policy](#beginner-configure-log-rotation-policy).
+  > You can also read about how to [configure log rotation policy](#beginner-configure-log-rotation-policy).

 #### Error log severity levels